idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

-# ScalarLMKernel
+# KernelScalarBase

+Mention AD version provided, and with warning for global only. describe the parameters like the kernel system say what loops are added, primary and other scalars

-This Kernel implements all of the terms from the equation that enforces the constraint of
+This Kernel implements part of the equation that enforces the constraint of

 \begin{equation}
  \int_{\Omega} \phi = V_0